-- As soon as it is noticed that a child is missing the key person/staff alerts the Head of Pre-Prep; - The staff will carry out a thorough search of the building and garden; - The register is checked to make sure no other child has also gone astray; - Doors and gates are checked to see if there has been a breach of security whereby a child could wander out; - If the child is not found after 15 minutes, the parent is contacted by the Headmaster (or in his absence a Deputy Head).
-The missing child is then immediately reported to the Police by the Headmaster (or in his absence a Deputy Head); - The Head of Pre-Prep talks to the staff to find out when and where the child was last seen and records this; - The incident is reported directly to the Headmaster (or in his absence a Deputy Head) who speaks with the parent(s) and the Police; - The Head of Pre-Prep and the Headmaster (or in his absence a Deputy Head) carry out a full investigation taking written statements from all the staff in the room or playground; - The key person/staff member writes an incident report detailing:

-- The date and time of the report; - What staff/children were in the group and the name of the staff designated responsible for the missing child; - When the child was last seen in the group; - What has taken place in the group since the child went missing; and - The time it is estimated that the child went missing. - A conclusion is drawn as to how the breach of security happened.
+- As soon as it is noticed that a child is missing the key person/staff alerts the Head of Pre-Prep. - The staff will carry out a thorough search of the Pre-Prep buildings and garden. - Doors and gates are checked to see if there has been a breach of security whereby a child could wander out. - The register is checked to make sure no other child has also gone astray, and an immediate head count of all children and staff in Pre-Prep will be carried out. - Estates staff will be alerted by radio (channel 2) or through Reception and a thorough sweep of the wider grounds is conducted followed by a sweep of the buildings.
+Staff will be stationed at entrance and exit points to the grounds during the search.
+After the initial warning all radio communication will on channel 1, the emergency channel.
+Director of Facilities or Estate Manager will conduct the wider search. - If the child is not found after 15 minutes, the parent is contacted by the Headmaster (or in his absence a Deputy Head).
+The missing child is then immediately reported to the Police by the Headmaster (or in his absence a Deputy Head). - Normal Pre-Prep teaching is suspended, and children are grouped to release maximum staffing to manage the incident and complete statements. - An incident control point is set up in a chosen classroom, required to have a phone, computer, radio and writing materials. - The Head of Pre-Prep talks to the staff to find out when and where the child was last seen, and a timeline of events is created. - The key person/staff member writes an incident report detailing: - The date and time of the report - What staff/children were in the group and the name of the staff designated responsible for the missing child - When the child was last seen in the group - What has taken place in the group since the child went missing - The time it is estimated that the child went missing - Offsite locations around the School that might be known to the child - Clothing and description of the child (A-H) for emergency services along with recent photo - Age, Build, Colour (of Skin), Distinguishing marks, Elevation (height), Face, Gate (walk), Hair colour - The incident is reported in full, directly to the Headmaster (or in his absence a Deputy Head) who liaises directly with the parent(s) and the Police in the incident control room. - The Head of Pre-Prep and the Headmaster (or in his absence a Deputy Head) carry out a full investigation receiving written statements from all the staff involved. - A conclusion is drawn as to how the incident happened.
+Temporary measures will be put in place to stop it happening again until formal changes can be made.